Dental SEO Tips (SMART SIMPLE SEO STRATEGIES)

 So, you can see you, are not really competing against every website on the planet you are only competing against websites that are screaming about the same stuff you say is important in the page title.

 Make sure your “page title”is your top choice.

 Remember you can’t (and shouldn’t) cram every dental procedure into your page title.
 Instead, you will need to find the best dental keyword phrase you think will drive the best traffic that will convert into dental patients.

 Why Does A Clickable Page Title Matter

-If Google sees people are consistently clicking on your result “Best dental implants in Acron, OH” over other results they will reward your web page by giving it higher and high place in the search results.
+If Google sees people are consistently clicking on your result “Best dental implants in Acron, OH” over other results they will reward your web page by giving it higher and higher placement in the search results.

 On Page SEO For Dentists

 People think Google is so amazing the search robots can guess what keywords your website should be found for.
-The can be somewhat true, sometimes but most of the time Google needs to be spoon fed some pretty big clues in the form of keywords.
+That can be somewhat true, sometimes but most of the time Google needs to be spoon-fed some pretty big clues in the form of keywords.

 Dental Keyword Bait